Ares-Developers/Ares-docs/new/custommissiles.rst

 types (:tag:`V3RocketType`, :tag:`DMislType`, :tag:`CMislType`).
 Missiles are
 :type:`AircraftTypes` which have special logic attached to behave like a projectile launched from another unit and carrying a warhead to its target.

-.. index:: Missiles; Add new and customize the original missile types.

 .. versionadded:: 0.3
 .. versionchanged:: 0.A